manuel-di-iorio/parallelcode/README.md

 - Queue scheduling is batched through tick intervals.
 This optimizes the call-stack size and CPU usage, also with many short-living tasks.
 - Ability to kill specific workers.
 - Data serialization is done natively from Node.js
+- Can execute a starting function to persist things like database connection or initial state.
+This is executed once inside the threads before any other jobs.

 ---